Galactic99/Sign-Language-Detector/README.md

 ### Controls
 - Press 'c' to confirm a prediction and save the frame
 - Press 'q' to quit the program

+### Data Collection
+You can build your own dataset by:
+1. Running the program
+2. Showing hand signs to the camera
+3. Pressing 'c' when the prediction is correct
+4. Images will be automatically saved to the corresponding letter folder in `data/`

 ## Model Architecture